Large Language Models#

 =====================================

-In Python, you can define a class using the `class` keyword followed by the name of the class and a colon.
-The class definition is contained within a block of code, which is indented.
+In Python, you can define a class using the `class` keyword followed by the name of the class.
+Here is a basic example of how to define a class:

 ```python